nathanael-brt/GETALP-internship/README.md

 ### PipeFormat4WER

 This program is useful for the computation of the WER using the segments given by **PLSPP**.
 It puts the transcription from PLSPP and the correction into the **right format** to give to the WER compuation program (the format described [here](#WER).
-It selects only the segments from the reference that, at least, is partly merged (timing-wise) with a segment from PLSPP.
+It selects only the segments from the reference that, at least, are partly merged (timing-wise) with a segment from PLSPP.

 It it takes 2 inputs (to give as arguments when executing it):
 * The name of the base audio file that has been transcripted (without the ```.wav``` of the extension).